spockframework/spock/CONTRIBUTING.md

 ### Command Line Build

 Spock is built with [Gradle](https://www.gradle.org).
-The only prerequsite for executing the build is an installation of JDK 1.6 (or higher).
+The only prerequisite for executing the build is an installation of JDK 1.6 (or higher).
 After cloning the [GitHub repository](https://github.com/spockframework/spock), cd into the top directory and execute `./gradlew build` (Windows: `gradlew build`).
 The build should succeed without any errors. `gradlew tasks` lists the available tasks.
 Always use the Gradle Wrapper (`gradlew` command) rather than your own Gradle installation.

 ### CI Build